halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/waf/listener/profiles/settings.md

     Accepted values: WEBSITE / WEB SERVICE / WEB SOCKET

     Default: WEBSITE

-##### **Human Verification Challenge**
-On selecting 'Website' in the Application Type, the user must select what kind of human verification challenge they want for the website.

-    Accepted values: None / Javascript challenge with loading / javascript Challenge with Message / Cryptographic Challenege / Captcha Challenge

-    Default: None

-##### **Failed Challenge Threshold**
-On selecting 'Website' in the Application Type, the user must mention the number of times before suspending client IP.

-    Accepted values: Integer

-    Default: 3

 ##### **Application Framework**
 Specify the framework used for developing the application (if any).